richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 Answers lets employees ask questions and connect to crowdsourced answers.
 Natural language processing helps match questions with available answers, and the experience rewards people who contribute to Answers.

-Answers helps users get their questions answered, connect with subject matter experts, and increase their learning.
+Answers helps users get their questions answered, connect with subject matter experts, and boost their learning process.

 ## Licensing